eclipse-pass/main/.github/ISSUE_TEMPLATE/standard-issue.md

 # What?

-Can be written as a user story (“As a user, I want to, so that I can…) or a simple goal/purpose.
+Can be written as a user story (“As a user, I want to, so that I can…") or a simple goal/purpose.

 # Why?